Songark/contract-marketplace-v1/docs/en/engine/NFTEngineV1.md

 ### _transferNftToAuctionContract
-Transferring nft token to auction contract
+Transfers nft token to this marketplace contract

 *Declaration:*